 As a merged Council, we were unable to adjust or harmonise our rating structures for four years after the merger in 2016.
 While Council's previous Delivery Program, Operational Plan and Long Term Financial Plans have all signalled the need for a Special Rate Variation, Government Rating Policy and deferred Council elections have delayed the implementation.
 The cumulative impact of rate pegging and the inability to increase our income to match expenditure has had a significant, ongoing impact on our financial position.
-Global economic factors have further impacted Council's financial position, with increased costs for providing infrastructure and services
+Global economic factors have further impacted Council's financial position, with increased costs for providing infrastructure and services to address the organisation's financial sustainability.
+Following the community engagement period, Council resolved on 8 February 2023 to proceed with scenario 2:

 For the 2022-23 financial year, Council again decided to apply the maximum rate peg allowed by the Minister for Local Government (2.5%).
-From 1 July 2023.
-Council is canvassing the following financial scenarios - any of which will include a rate rise above the rate peg - called a special variation.